- How can I reduce my carbon emissions & environmental impact?

 - Car free and emission control zones.

-Friends of the Earth has summarised these statistics and suggests areas for improvement:
+Friends of the Earth has summarised these statistics and suggests areas for improvement on its CLIMATE ACTION site.

 Teignbridge District Council can already ensure that legal requirements are enforced for Energy Performance Certificates (EPCs) and Display Energy Certificates (DECs).
 For more see: What Teignbridge District Council can already do.